-The Republican Platform addressed the District in much greater detail and in much more hostile language than any previous platform.
+The 2016 Republican Party Platform addressed the District in much greater detail and in much more hostile language than any previous platform.
 The statement began, echoing previous platforms,

 "Statehood for the District can be advanced only by a constitutional amendment.
 Any other approach would be invalid.
 A statehood amendment was soundly rejected by the states when last proposed in 1976 and should not be revived."